Raheem Orr

-Raheem Orr (born August 21, 1986) is a former American football and arena football defensive end as well as a fullback in the Arena Football League (AFL) and the National Football League (NFL) for parts of 5 seasons.
+Raheem Orr (born August 21, 1986) is an American former professional American football and arena football defensive end as well as a fullback in the Arena Football League (AFL) and the National Football League (NFL) for parts of 5 seasons.
 He played High School Football at Yazoo City High School, and was recognized as an All-Conference player in 2004.
-After being drafted by the Houston Texans, Orr was released and ultimately signed with the New York Giants.
+After being selected by the Houston Texans in the seventh round of the 2004 NFL draft, Orr was released and ultimately signed with the New York Giants.

 Raised in Elizabeth, New Jersey, Orr graduated from Elizabeth High School.

-He had a son on February 1, 2006 with his partner, Khargan Makorney (b.
+He had a son on February 1, 2006, with his partner, Khargan Makorney (b.
 1988).
 They were never married.
 After a year off of football, Orr began playing for the Philadelphia Soul in 2006.
 Orr played briefly for the Grand Rapids Rampage in 2008, before returning to the Soul, helping them to an ArenaBowl XXII victory.